JerryZhao275/Waddle/items/report.md

 Feature Category: Firebase Integration <br>
 1. [FB-Auth].
 Use Firebase to implement User Authentication/Authorisation. **(easy)**
     - Class utilised: database/FirebaseWaddleDatabaseServiceClient.java, whole file
-    - The app allows users to login and sign up using Firebase authentication.
-Upon launching the app, users are directed to the login page where they can either log in with an existing account or create a new account using Firebase.
-Any new user created is stored in the database and can immediately login with their new accounts via Firebase authentication.
+    - In the app, Firebase Authentication is utilised through the use of the FirebaseAuth object.
+When the app is launched, users are taken to the login page where they can either sign in with an existing account or register for a new account using Firebase.
+To create a new account, the user must fill in various textboxes with information, and then their email and password are passed into the "createUserWithEmailAndPassword" method.
+This creates a new user object in the firestore database.
+Once a user has an account, the "signInWithEmailAndPassword" method from Firebase Authentication is used to authenticate the user against the firestore database.
+If the user is verified, they are directed to MainActivity.java.
 3. [FB-Persist].
 Use Firebase to persist all data used in your app. **(medium)**
     - Classes utilised: